 After the computer equipment and stereo unit and speakers were loaded into Jado’s car, Greg helped box the books, CDs, and DVDs in the bookshelves that lined one wall.
 Then they emptied all of the clothes from the drawers in the dresser and the closet and put them in large black trash bags from a box in the garage.
-Jado took two camera bags with a 35mm camera, lenses, and flash equipment, and his backpack with his textbooks.
-He crammed another backpack and camping equipment including two sleeping bags, a two-man tent, and a camp stove into the back seat and trunk, wherever he could find room.
+Jado took two camera bags with a 35mm digital camera, lenses, and flash equipment.
+He took his backpack with his textbooks, then crammed another backpack and camping equipment including two sleeping bags, a two-man tent, and a camp stove into the back seat and trunk, wherever he could find room.
 Finally everything that Jado wanted to take had been stuffed into the car.

 They were ready to go.
 The trunk was so filled that it took three tries to get the trunk lid closed.
 The back seat was packed to the roof line.
 There were even three small boxes on the floor in front of the passenger seat that left barely enough room for Greg’s feet.

 “You going to lock the deadbolts?”
 Greg asked.

 “No, in fact I unlocked the one on the front door.
 The only things I’m touching today are mine, personally.
 I own the house so I can legally cut holes and take wherever I want.
 All the stuff we’re taking is my personal stuff.
-Did you see me taking pictures?
-I want to have evidence of the furniture and appliances in all the rooms in case that asshole Pete or Doris decide to begin selling things that they don’t own.”
+Did you see me taking pictures with my phone?
+I want to have evidence of the furniture and appliances in all the rooms in case that asshole Pete or Doris decides to begin selling things that they don’t own.”

 As they drove out Jado honked the horn and Mr. Porter turned from his gardening and waved.

 “Good luck, guys!” he shouted.